Frequently asked questions

 Forms should be submitted through myCornellHealth in "Medical Clearances."
 Specific instructions are provided with each form.

-When you submit each form through myCornellHealth, the status for that item will change to "Compliant."
-Note that this does not mean that your information has been reviewed and approved by Cornell Health staff.
+- When you submit a form through myCornellHealth, the status for that item may change to "Compliant."
+This does not mean that your information has been reviewed and approved by Cornell Health staff.

 What do I do if I receive a message from Cornell Health telling me my health information does not meet Cornell's requirements?